replete/biscuitman/README.md

 - `biscuitman:inject` =>  `{el: $Element, parent?: $Element, time: 1718914784624}` script injected to DOM. if parent exists, it's a new tag inserted after a `src` script loaded which also had text content (a 'dependent' script = tidier convenient markup)
 - `biscuitman:invalidate` => `{data: {...consentObjectJustDeleted}, time: 1718915128298}` consent invalidated
 - `biscuitman:update` => `{data: {...currentConsentObject}, time: 1718914784624}` returns current consent object and time
+- `biscuitman:delete` => `{localStorage|cookie: 'cookieName', time: 1718914784624}` fires when consent is rejected or invalidated and cookies/localStorage entries are deleted

 You can watch for these events like this:
 ```js